Visa Vs. Mastercard: Titans In The Fintech Arena (NYSE:MA)

 Visa and Mastercard operate as a de facto duopoly.
 While this is good, Boeing taught all of us that being a duopoly is not enough.

-That is, management cannot rest on its laurels, lest they disrupted.
+That is, management cannot rest on its laurels, lest they get disrupted.

 Both of the companies are developing a basket of services to improve their payment processing infrastructures, i.e., Mastercard's planned acquisition of Nets and Visa's acquisition of Plaid.